stevenjburrows/yelp-restaurant-finder-app/README.md

 now I searched for a burger and get the following

 ![App showing a list of burger restaurants in San Jose](/images/yelp3.png) ![a page showing 3 images from a restaurant that I clicked on](/images/yelp4.png)

+## Instructions

+Once you have downloaded the code from GitHub run
+`npm install`
+then type
+`npm start`
+to start the app.
+From there you can run on an Android or IOS simulator